sadhikay/GIT/README.md

 The application in built in MVC architechture.
 Where view is written in jQuery, controller and model are written in C#.
 It used Ajax calls to call the methods in contoller and the data from controller is returned back in jSon object.

 A table named Accounts is created in SQL server with three columns(Number, Name and Balance) and data is added to it respectively.
-The required configuration of the application with database is done in 'WebConfig' file.
+The required configuration of the application with database is done in 'Web.config' file.

 ### Files with required code